Former Mitnick Campaign Workers Allege Verbal Abuse and Wage Theft, Current Workers Call Bullshit

 The campaign said Dillin had not been brought onto the campaign, even in an informal capacity.
 He registered as a volunteer on the website, according to campaign documentation.

-Falit-Baiamonte said most of the other students who left the campaign were friends of Medillo.
+Falit-Baiamonte said most of the other students who left the campaign were friends of Medilo.

 The young letter signatories also accuse Mitnick of violating child labor laws because he did not file a Minor Workplace Permit.
 I'm not a lawyer, but, according to the Washington State Department of Labor and Industry's website, that permit law exempts volunteers for "nonprofit, government, or religious organizations."
 If the signatories can prove they were "hired," though, then they might be able to nail Mitnick for that in a courtroom.